 CALM BREATH 4 in / 8 out

 I practiced the 4 in / 8 out technique when I went to bed and it helped me to sleep throughout pregnancy when other mums-to-be were struggling.
 Because I practiced it every night, it came naturally and easily during labour.
-I still use this technique years later to help me to get to sleep when I need it.
+I use this technique even now, years later to help me to get to sleep when I need it.

 This technique is for throughout early labour and between contractions during active/established labour.